Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 • Strong reactions to sound, light, texture, or taste

-• Sensory-seeking behaviors (e.g., spinning, pressure) or sensory avoidance
+• Sensory-seeking behaviors (e.g., spinning, pressure, movement)

 Emotional Regulation: